Jaylen Brown scores 40, Celtics beat Lakers 121-113

 Brown hit a floater through contact and added a leaning jumper with 32 seconds left to squelch the Lakers’ rally, and Boston split the season series between these historic rivals.

+“The Celtics-Lakers matchup is a matchup that kids dream about, so regardless of who’s on the floor, I’m excited to play,” Brown said.
+“Having that energy with those Lakers fans back in the arena, it feels good to get a win.”

-Payton Pritchard and Marcus Smart added 15 points apiece for the Celtics, who never trailed.
-Boston won despite just 14 points from Jayson Tatum, whose streak of scoring 20 points in 11 consecutive games ended.
+Payton Pritchard and Marcus Smart added 15 points apiece for the Celtics, who never trailed despite committing 21 turnovers.
+Boston also won with just 14 points from Jayson Tatum, whose streak of scoring 20 points in 11 consecutive games ended.

+“We have a tendency to be loose with the ball, and we’ve got to stop that,” Stevens said.
+“It’ll bite us in time.
+You can’t keep playing like that and expect to win.”

-Horton-Tucker scored 19 points and Marc Gasol had 18 for Los Angeles, which has alternated wins and losses since March 28.
+Horton-Tucker scored 19 points and Marc Gasol had a season-high 18 for Los Angeles, which has alternated wins and losses since March 28.
+McLemore scored 15 of his 17 points in the fourth quarter of his home debut with the Lakers.

-The Lakers were welcomed back from a seven-game road trip by about 1,915 fans in the Staples Center stands in the building’s first significant sports crowd since the start of the coronavirus pandemic.
+“Those guys came out and competed their tails off,” Lakers coach Frank Vogel said of his end-of-the-bench reserves and Horton-Tucker.
+“I wanted them to be able to get the ‘W,’ but that was awesome how they played.”

 Along with the long-term absences of superstars Anthony Davis and LeBron James, the Lakers faced Boston without new center Andre Drummond, who has a bruised right big toe, and Markieff Morris, who has a sprained left ankle.

 Dennis Schröder nearly sat out with an infection on the ball of his right foot, but contributed eight points and eight assists.
-Kentavious Caldwell-Pope also played through mid-game back spasms, and Gasol stayed in after appearing to injure his pinky finger significantly.
+Kentavious Caldwell-Pope also played through mid-game back spasms, and Gasol stayed in after dislocating his pinky finger, which got popped back into place during a timeout.

-Thanks to injuries, both teams sent out starting lineups they had never used previously this season.

 Boston carved up the Lakers’ starters in the first half while taking a 14-point lead.
 The Celtics hit 56% of their shots against the NBA’s No. 1 defense, with Brown scoring his 21 points particularly easily.